-So if you want to know all about IT architecture review, then this article is for you.
+So if you want to learn all about how an IT architecture review is conducted exactly, then this article is for you.

 Let’s jump right in!